Visionary

 The Ear Incident

 The famous story of van Gogh cutting off part of his ear follows an altercation with fellow artist Paul Gauguin.
-The incident led to him presenting the severed part to a woman at a brothel, which is well-documented across various biographies, including the detailed account on History Hit.
+The incident led to him presenting the severed part to a woman at a brothel, which is well-documented across various biographies. | History Hit.

 Fact #5